-6.The outer atmosphere of the sun is filled with solar wind plasma which extends up to the orbit of Pluto.
+6.The sun’s outer atmosphere is filled with solar wind plasma, which extends up to the orbit of Pluto.

-7.Astronomical Unit (AU) is discovered by our scientists which are used for measuring the distance between the sun and the Earth.
+7.Astronomical Unit (AU) is discovered by our scientists, who are used for measuring the distance between the sun and the Earth.

 8.The light from the sun takes eight minutes to reach the surface of the Earth.

-9.The distance between the sun and Earth is 147 to 152 million kilometers.
+9.The distance between the sun and Earth is 147 to 152 million kilometres.

 We hope that the above 10 lines on Sun will help to know about the ultimate power of our solar system.
 Many people worshipping this star and give huge respect every day.
 So, we never miss this wonderful opportunity of seeing the sunrise and sunset from our Earth.